 Simply speaking, Christian Life Resources divides its work into two areas – service and conscience.
-The service area involves the work we do in our counseling centers, the presentations we give and the work we accomplish at New Beginnings – A Home for Mothers.
+The service area involves the work we do in our care centers, the presentations we give, and the work we accomplish at New Beginnings – A Home for Mothers.
 The “conscience” aspect of our work looks at the challenging life and family issues we face and holds them up to the light of Scripture.

 Stem Cell Research